brentjlaf/sparkcms/README.md

 Spark CMS is a lightweight content management system written in PHP.
 It aims to provide basic page editing, blog functionality, and an extendable theme system.

+## Features at a Glance

+- Drag‑and‑drop **Live Builder** for creating pages visually
+- Markdown‑like **blog engine** with categories and tags
+- **Media library** for uploading images and files
+- Menu and form builders
+- Simple JSON file storage – no database required
+- Theme system with reusable block templates

 ## Requirements

 - PHP 8.0 or higher